masonfmatthews/readmes/professional.md

 ## What I try to accomplish when I'm a manager

-I've worked in some companies with traditional "managers" and some without.
-In either scenario, I always to do the following:
+As a team lead of any variety, I see it as my responsibility to:

 * Help the team reach consensus
 * Hold the team accountable to the decisions and standards we've come up with together
-* Always re-evaluate procedures
+* Continually re-evaluate the way we do things

+If I am in a formal "manager" role, with employees reporting directly to me, I think it's important to also:

+* Get to know team members well, and talk openly and often about how things are going
+* Provide the support my reports need to grow and to do their best possible work
+* Set expectations for outcomes, not micromanage tasks
+* Oversee the selection process for new team members
 * Buffer the team from stresses imposed by other business units
-* Translate those stresses to action plans
-* Bear responsibility for our plans and performance to the company and the
+* Bear responsibility for our plans and performance within the company and without

 ## What I expect from direct reports when I am a manager